vinodismyname/ClaudeCodeBootstrap/README.md

     *   Verify the model ID is correct for the selected provider.
     *   Check the provider's status page for outages.
     *   Rate limits might be encountered; try again later or check your provider plan.
+*   **Smithery Errors:**
+    *   Ensure your `SMITHERY_API_KEY` is correct and has access.
+    *   Verify the server names or search terms passed to `--smithery-mcp-servers` are valid or likely to yield results in the Smithery Registry.
 *   **File Not Found (Project Plan):**
     *   Ensure the path provided via `--project-plan-file` is correct.
 The tool can create an empty one if it doesn't exist and you confirm in interactive mode.
 *   **Python Version:**